madeyoga/ytpy/README.md

 ### Asynchronous Youtube Service Object
 Use `AioYoutubeService` object for asynchronous tasks.
-You can pass your api key on `dev_key` param when building the object or just set your api key on environment and `AioYoutubeService` object will automatically get it for you.
+You can pass your api key on `dev_key` param when building the object or just set your api key on environment (DEVELOPER_KEY) and `AioYoutubeService` object will automatically get it for you.
 ```py
 # will automatically search and get your api key from environment.
 ayt = AioYoutubeService()